jhparkastro/gpcal/README.rst

 Tutorial
 -------------
 There are example data and scripts in the "examples" folder.
-Tutorial slides using one of those data can be found `here <https://docs.google.com/presentation/d/1RRiT4r6H7yeu8ErvdhLN_f8XoMGg0QU3kO_WVWr85W8/edit?usp=sharing>`_.
+Tutorial slides using one of those data can be found `here <https://docs.google.com/presentation/d/1TXLHfwVqXNnr7cwLodQQHx2dnVA0WC9iz8e7s1CKgmk/edit?usp=sharing>`_.

 Some publications that use GPCAL
 ------------
-If you use GPCAL in your publication, please cite `Park et al. 2020 <>`_.
+If you use GPCAL in your publication, please cite `Park et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021ApJ...906...85P/abstract>`_.

 Let us know if you use GPCAL in your publication and we'll list it here!

-- GPCAL: a generalized calibration pipeline for instrumental polarization in VLBI data, `Park et al. 2020 <>`_
+- GPCAL: a generalized calibration pipeline for instrumental polarization in VLBI data, `Park et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021ApJ...906...85P/abstract>`_
+- Jet Collimation and Acceleration in the Giant Radio Galaxy NGC 315 `Park et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021ApJ...909...76P/abstract>`_
+- First M87 Event Horizon Telescope Results.
+VII.
+Polarization of the Ring `EHT Collaboration et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021ApJ...910L..12E/abstract>`_
+- A Revised View of the Linear Polarization in the Subparsec Core of M87 at 7 mm `Park et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021ApJ...922..180P/abstract>`_

 License
 -------